rocket-pool/old.docs.rocketpool.net/src/guides/node/geth-pruning.md

 ### Step 3: stop Rocketpool eth1

-While the pruning is done, we need to make sure there is no interference from a running Rocketpool container.
+While the pruning is being done, we need to make sure there is no interference from a running Rocketpool container.
 To do this we don't need to stop Rocketpool altogether, we can simply stop the eth1 container by running:

 ```shell
 docker stop rocketpool_eth1